 Also, mortgage interest is tax deductible whereas credit card interest is not.
 If you are going to pay interest on debt, it makes more sense to pay a low rate rather than a high rate, AND write off the interest on your taxes.

-#7 You May Qualify for a Cash Out Mortgage with No Closing Costs Up Front
+#7 You May Qualify to Refinance and Cash Out with No Closing Costs Up Front

 A common option today allows you to avoid paying your closing costs up front.
 You can have them tacked onto your loan balance and pay them over time.